 Each of Community Knights’ programs has a focus on increasing inclusivity within their scopes and beyond.
 Our initial program, the GIFT (Grant Initiative Fundraising Team) Program, is designed to bring people together from a wide range of backgrounds to support our entire community.
 Additionally, it works to break our participating organizations out of their isolated silos and support them in building new and innovative partnerships with one another.
 Along with the GIFT program, we have two new programs in development.

-The ALIGN (Advocating, Leadership, Incubation, & Growth for Non-Profits) program will work towards breaking down the invisible barriers that often exist between non-profits.
-By being together in the same space, talking and learning from and about one other, non-profits will be able to more seamlessly serve the people of the Virginia Peninsula.
-Also in development is the COACH (Creating Opportunities to Advance Capable Hands) program, which is expressly intended to promote inclusion of individuals with intellectual and developmental disabilities in the non-profit sector.
+The GIFT Program works towards breaking down the invisible barriers that often exist between non-profits.
+By being together in the same space during committees, talking and learning from and about one other, non-profits are able to more seamlessly serve the people of the Virginia Peninsula.
+The COACH Program, which is expressly intended to promote inclusion of individuals with intellectual and developmental disabilities in the non-profit sector.
 It is structured to facilitate the process of finding and maintaining volunteering positions for individuals with disabilities who want to give back to their community.

 Who Gets Included?